swarmlibs/traefik-ingress/README.md

 > [!WARNING]
 > This stack is still in a work-in-progress state.
 Please use with caution.

-An ingress service using Traefik Edge Router for Docker Swarm.
+An ingress service using Traefik Edge Router with LoadBalancer using HAProxy for Docker Swarm.

 More information on Traefik and Docker can be found [here](https://docs.traefik.io/providers/docker/).

 ## Deploying the stack